NamitKumar16/Todo-List-src/README.md

 ## Functionalities
 1. User can add and delete items.
 2. User can mark an item as completed.
+3. User can delete all the items in the list.

 ## Languages/Technologies Used
 1. Angular CLI